okta/okta.github.io/_source/_posts/2017-08-22-build-an-ionic-app-with-user-authentication.md

 {% img blog/ionic-authentication/typescript-error.png alt:"TypeScript Error" %}

 ## Add User Authentication
 Ionic Cloud offers a free [Auth](https://docs.ionic.io/services/auth/) service.
 It allows authentication with an email and password, as well as social providers like Facebook, Google, and Twitter.
 It provides several classes you can use to build authentication in its `@ionic/cloud-angular` dependency.
-It even has support [custom authentication](https://docs.ionic.io/services/auth/custom-auth.html), but it “requires our own server to handle authentication.”
+It even has support [custom authentication](https://docs.ionic.io/services/auth/custom-auth.html), but it "requires your own server to handle authentication" and will be decommissioned on January 31, 2018.

 While there aren't many current tutorials on using this service, there are a few from last year.